DaoCloud/DaoCloud-docs/docs/en/docs/install/index.md

 DCE 5.0 has two versions: DCE Community and DCE 5.0 Enterprise.

-The DCE Community includes Container Management, Global Management, and Insight modules, which can be used for free permanently.
+- DCE Community includes Container Management, Global Management, and Insight modules, which can be used for free permanently.

-DCE 5.0 Enterprise can be purchased on demand with advanced modules such as Service Mesh, Microservice Engine, MultiCloud Management, Data Middleware, Container Registry, etc. in addtion to those modules contained in the DCE Community.
-It has more comprehensive features and can better meet the needs of production environments.
+- DCE 5.0 Enterprise can be purchased on demand with advanced modules such as Service Mesh, Microservice Engine, MultiCloud Management, Data Middleware, Container Registry, Cloud Edge Collaboration, and Containerized VM on the basis of DCE Community.
+  It has more comprehensive features and applicable to a variety of production environments.

 <table>
   <thead>
     <tr>
-      <th>Version</th>
-      <th>Included Modules</th>
+      <th>Releases</th>
+      <th>Modules</th>
       <th>Description</th>
     </tr>
   </thead>